DecentCMS/DecentCMS/modules/core/multi-tenancy/docs/the-settings-file.yaml.md

   or to build the title of the site's pages.
 * **host**: a string or an array of strings describing all the host names that the site must respond to.
+* **debugHost** a string or an array of strings describing the host names that the site must respond to, but do so in debug mode.
+  In debug mode, `shell.debug` and `request.debug` are true.
 * **port**: the port number for the site, or `"*"` if it must respond on any port.
 * **cert**: the path to the SSL certificate file.